-A long history of marital discord and violence ended tragically when Zenas Anderson shot and killed his wife, Pauline, on the morning of March 18, 1898.
+A history of marital discord and violence ended tragically when Zenas Anderson shot and killed his wife, Pauline, on the morning of March 18, 1898.

 The shooting occurred in her Locust Alley, Lawrenceville home, which she shared with their three-year old daughter, Lilly, Bessie Johnston, and Rose Robinson.